-One of the benefits of unitranche financing is its simplicity, compared to the traditional credit facilities.
+One of the benefits of unitranche financing is its simplicity, compared to traditional credit facilities.
 Borrowers only go through a single process of approval and prepare one set of documents for the lenders.
 Also, taking on a single debt instrument that is a combination of two types of debts reduces the number of legal reports that the borrower would be required to prepare.
 Due to this simplicity, borrowers are willing to pay a premium fee above what they would have paid to a traditional financial institution.

 When dealing with a time-sensitive transaction, unitranche financing gives the borrower the advantage of dealing with a single lender, and this helps to close the transaction quickly.
 This is unlike traditional credit loans where a borrower needs to deal with different lenders and provide several legal documents.
 Since the borrower is dealing with a single lender, he can negotiate for flexible covenant documentation, amortization rates, and prepayment terms.
 Also, the borrower will incur lower administrative costs since only one administrative agent is authorizing the debt instrument.

-In addition, unitranche financing allows small and medium-size companies to access financing that would be impossible to get from a bank.
-Usually, most banks impose restrictive regulations that disadvantage small borrowers who are not as stable as the large companies.
+In addition, unitranche financing allows small and medium-sized companies to access financing that would be impossible to get from a bank.
+Usually, most banks impose restrictive regulations that disadvantage small borrowers who are not as stable as large companies.
 Unitranche financing gathers these lenders together to negotiate and come up with favorable terms that do not restrict small borrowers.
 When these senior lenders agree to the deal, they can offer a significant amount of senior debt and earn high interest in the long run.

 Disadvantages of Unitranche Debt

-Unitranche debts usually come with call protections that require the borrowers to make prepayments for a certain predetermined period.
+Unitranche debts usually come with call protections that require the borrowers to make repayment for a certain predetermined period.
 The call protection locks borrowers in debt for that minimum period, such that they cannot use their excess cash reserves to pay the debt off in voluntary lump-sum amounts.

 Similarities between Unitranche Debt and Equity

-Unitranche financing possesses a few characteristics that are similar to equity financing due to some of the contractual features contained in an unitranche agreement.
+Unitranche financing possesses a few characteristics that are similar to equity financing due to some of the contractual features contained in a unitranche agreement.
 One of the similarities between these two forms of financing is the comparability to shareholders.
-Just like shareholders, the goal of unitranche financing is to provide capital for long-term syndication.
+Just like shareholders, the goal of unitranche financing is to provide capital for long-term financing.
 It offers the benefit of ensuring efficient decision-making during the loan period and also in negotiating the debt agreement.

 In equity financing, investors participate in the decision-making process and are entitled to be informed of the company’s future plans.
 If the company decides to liquidate, shareholders are entitled to receive a share of the company after secured creditors are paid.
 Similarly, unitranche providers request shares in the borrower’s company with the aim of gaining control over the company should an enforcement event occur.
 The lender also sends advisors to the borrower to provide market knowledge on strategic matters.

 Learn more about financial modeling and valuation with CFI’s online valuation modeling courses.
-In addition, the resources below will help you in your journey to becoming a world-class financial analyst.
+In addition, the CFI resources below will help you in your journey to becoming a world-class financial analyst.